Civil Partnership before a Notary

 Furthermore, if one of the members has Spanish nationality, it will be possible to apply for the residence card as a family member of a European Union citizen and access to Social Security healthcare will be granted as a beneficiary, meeting the immigration requirements and through the corresponding administrative procedure.

-How to become a civil partner in Barcelona?
+Becoming a civil partner in Barcelona

 The role of the Notary in a de facto union